techfab-iot/thingsml/readme.md

 ```

 ## Normalization
 The main goal of this library is to transform the compact ThingsML structure into a more friendly normalized SenML.
-You can do this by using thingsml.NormalizeJSON or thingsml.NormalizeCBOR.
+You can do this by using `thingsml.NormalizeJSON` or `thingsml.NormalizeCBOR`.

 ### Example with JSON
 ``` go